- Do I need a lawyer to apply for U.S. citizenship?

 - How many times can I apply for naturalization?

-Answer: No you don’t, you can file USCIS forms yourself, including Form N-400, Application for Naturalization.
+Answer: No. You can file USCIS forms yourself, including Form N-400, Application for Naturalization, which can be submitted online.
 However, some people choose to seek assistance from a lawyer or Executive Office for Immigration Review (EOIR)-accredited representative.
-The USCIS website includes information and tips on filing immigration forms.

 If you decide to get legal assistance, you can start here:

 Many people offer to help with immigration services.
 Unfortunately, not all of them are authorized or qualified to do so.
-If you are seeking legal help to complete your Form N-400, please be aware that only attorneys and EOIR-accredited representatives can provide legal advice about which forms and documents to attach to your application, explain immigration options you may have, and communicate with USCIS about your case.
+If you are seeking legal help to complete your Application for Naturalization, please be aware that only attorneys and EOIR-accredited representatives can provide legal advice about which forms and documents to attach to your application, explain immigration options you may have, and communicate with USCIS about your case.
 For additional information, please review USCIS’ guidance on the unauthorized practice of immigration law.

 USCIS provides free educational resources to help applicants prepare for the naturalization test.
 The Citizenship Resource Center provides study materials to help applicants prepare for the English and civics tests and videos to help potential applicants understand what to expect during the naturalization application process and naturalization interview.
 In addition, the site contains interactive practice exercises and naturalization self-tests that applicants can use to measure their level of preparedness.
 Many of these citizenship resources are also available in other languages.